What is Unlock?

 - There are some very clever puzzles in these games.
 Not once were we able to solve a puzzle right away, and we’re usually pretty good at puzzles.

-- One huge advantage that the Unlock! series has over the other escape room games is that you can easily put the games back in their boxes after you’re done and pass them on to the next group.
+- One huge advantage that the Unlock! series has over the other popular escape room series, Exit: the Game, is that you can easily put these games back in their boxes after you’re done and pass them on to the next group.

 - We had no problems with the app in the games we played.
 It functions as it should and the music definitely helps to get you into the theme.

 - The tutorial is short and excellent.
-Everyone I played with fully understood how the game worked after going through the tutorial.
+Everyone I’ve played with has fully understood how the game works after going through the tutorial.

-- I really like the artwork on the cards, especially in the The Nautilus’ Traps.
+- I really like the artwork on the cards, especially in The Nautilus’ Traps.

 - Some of the puzzles were more frustrating than fun for my group.
 We’d have to get the solution to some of the puzzles from the app and our reaction was “Oh, come on!” rather than “Oh, we should have figured that out.”